June Mar Fajardo: National team career

 When the Gilas Pilipinas prepared for the 2014 FIBA World Cup, he was again called up to be part of the training pool.

 He was also part of the Gilas team which played in Wuhan, China for the 5th FIBA Asia Cup where they won the bronze medal.
 However, he was almost a non factor as he was still adjusting to the international game and style of play.
 After the FIBA Asia Cup, the Gilas training pool headed to Miami to kick start their long preparations for the 2014 World Cup and the 2014 Asian Games.

 During his stint in the 2014 FIBA World Cup, Fajardo was consistent in his limited minutes on the court while providing energy and hustle coming off the bench as a reliever for Blatche.
 Due to his good performance, he was ranked second among all players in terms of Player Efficiency Rating (PER) behind Spanish NBA player Pau Gasol, and ranked higher than some NBA players in the PER rating.
 His breakthrough performance came in the team's last game against Senegal where Fajardo played his best game in the entire tournament.
 Fajardo had 15 points, 9 rebounds, 2 steals and 2 assists as he provided hustle and muscle against the big men of Senegal most especially in the final quarter of regulation and overtime when Blatche was fouled out.
 In a team effort led by Fajardo and team captain Jimmy Alapag, the Philippines captured their lone win of the tournament and ended their campaign on a winning note.

+Fajardo was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.